-As stated in the explanatory memorandum to the Space Activities Bill 1998 (Cth), the Space Activities Act was introduced to 'reflect in Australian law, Australia's obligations as a signatory to the key United Nations space treaties and to provide a legally certain and predictable environment for the development and operation of Australia's space launch facilities'.13
+As stated in the explanatory memorandum to the Space Activities Bill 1998 (Cth), the Space Activities Act was introduced to 'reflect in an Australian law, Australia's obligations as a signatory to the key United Nations space treaties, and provide a legally certain and predictable environment for the development and operation of Australian space launch facilities'.13

 The objects of the Space Activities Act14 included:

 - establishing a system for the regulation of space activities carried on either from Australia or by Australian nationals outside Australia;